 Opioid Detox

-The best way to treat this is to ensure detox from opioids is completed within a medically supervised program.
-In these situations, a physician is on hand to help with the process and monitor for high-risk complications.
-In severe dependency, it’s possible for life-threatening withdrawal symptoms to occur.
-This includes seizures, paranoia, loss of consciousness, rapid or irregular heartbeats and mental confusion.
+Because opioid withdrawal can sometimes create high-risk medical concerns, most people with this type of addiction need to work through opioid detox within a medically supervised program.
+A physician is on hand to help with the process and monitor for high-risk complications.
+In severe dependency, it’s possible for life-threatening opioid withdrawal symptoms to occur, including seizures, paranoia, loss of consciousness, rapid or irregular heartbeats and mental confusion.
+A medically assisted detox process may also involve the use of medications to reduce withdrawal symptoms and pain, making it more likely for a person to remain in detox and long-term treatment.

 Residential

-Customized care is necessary for most people.
-It generally includes cognitive behavioral therapy, as well as other supportive services through one-on-one work with a therapist.
+Opioids have such a strong addictive quality that just removing them from the body isn’t enough.
+It’s also important to work through a series of therapy sessions.
+Customized care generally includes cognitive behavioral therapy, as well as other supportive services through one-on-one work with a therapist.
 The person learns why addiction occurred as well as how to treat the underlying cause.
 Strategies are incorporated to help minimize the risk of relapse by providing problem-solving skills.

 - 24-hour monitoring for health and emotional needs